• Latest

 Should You Apologize?

 We’ve all been there before.
-We’ve said or done something that we knew was wrong, and in the heat of the moment, we didn’t apologize.
-Maybe we were embarrassed, or perhaps we were just trying to save face.
+We’ve said or done something we knew was wrong, and in the heat of the moment, we didn’t apologize.
+Maybe we were embarrassed, or perhaps we were trying to save face.
 But later on, we realized that not apologizing or saying “I’m sorry” was a mistake.

 Now we’re wondering, should we go back and apologize?

 On the one hand, it’s better late than never.
-Apologizing shows that we’re willing to take responsibility for our actions and make things right.
+Apologizing shows we’re willing to take responsibility for our actions and make things right.
 On the other hand, some people might see it as a weak move, or they may not even believe our apology if it comes too late.

 So what’s the best course of action?